General Information & FAQ

 LOCAL PICKUP: Available for local pickup in 3 gallon pots.
 They average 4 feet tall and will fit in a standard sized vehicle, no trailer needed.
 If you are able to lay down backseats you can fit up to 20 trees in your car or about 50 in a truck if laid on side and stacked.
 If traveling in a pickup bed we recommend a camper top or tarp to prevent wind damage and tags from flying off, especially if traveling long distances.

 SHIPPING: Our shippable size trees are grown in 4 x 4 x 10 inch Anderson Band pots.
 They average 24 – 30 inches tall, are nicely rooted, and ready to plant!
 Please unpack and water immediately upon receipt.
-Many represent rare and endangered varieties you might not easily find elsewhere.
-In some cases you might find larger sized trees of same cultivar for lower prices elsewhere.
-Understand if you shop around.
-Our tree sales support our preservation work.
-We are grateful for your support.
+Plant as soon as possible.

 Rootstock Types (select depending on availability)